Need a Land Surveying Expert?

 What is a plat?

-A legal document intended to take a large parcel of land and divide it into smaller parcels of land.
-A subdivision plat may also create public rights-of-way or easements, and is usually filed with the county clerk & recorder's office.
+A plat is a legal document intended to take a large parcel of land and divide it into smaller parcels of land.
+A subdivision plat may also create public rights-of-way or easements and is usually filed with the county clerk and recorder's office.

 What's the difference between a condo and a townhome?